 Even though matching the creamy, umami perfection of an old-school can of cream of mushroom soup may sound like a tough thing to replicate, Caroline had a trick up her sleeve.

-You see, she mixed unsweetened almond milk and flour to approximate the texture of the creamy soup you’d normally find in a green bean casserole.
+You see, she mixed unsweetened oat milk and flour to approximate the texture of the creamy soup you’d normally find in a green bean casserole.
 When that thickener is mixed with mushroom broth and sliced mushrooms… voilà!
 Healthier cream of mushroom soup is born.

 Then, she punched up the flavor with white miso paste and naturally cheesy and savory nutritional yeast.
 Now, before you deride nutritional yeast as hippie seasoning from the health food aisle (as I once did), you should know… This stuff is THE BOMB.
 In fact, it’s so cheesy and delicious, the food pros at Bon Appetit dubbed nutritional yeast nature’s Cheeto dust.
 Science.